Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/get-started-xaml.md

 ![XAMLFile](./media/xaml-page-xaml-file.PNG)

 XAML uses the `xmlns` XML attribute for namespace declarations.
-This article introduces the XAML namespace syntax, and demonstrates how to decalre a XAML namespace to access a type.
+This article introduces the XAML namespace syntax and demonstrates how to declare a XAML namespace to access a type.

 In this sample, the `TextLabel` element is added, and the `Text`, `PointSize`, `TextColor`, and other properties are set.